briatte/asr/README.md

 - __Descriptive statistics__ (central tendency, dispersion)
   - For continuous variables: `summary`, `mean`, `sd`, `range` / `min` / `max`
   - Variable standardization (_z_-scores)
-  - The normal distribution, and (visual) normality assessment
+  - Normality assessment (i.e. comparison to the normal distribution)
   - Logarithmic transformations: `log`, `log10`, `exp`

 _Note that, just like last week, visualization in this course will occasionally involve using advanced functions provided by the `{ggrepel}` and `{sf}` packages, but that these are outside of the revision scope.
 The same goes for the most advanced `{ggplot2}` functions, which will be shown only for demo purposes._